 Most car owners would ensure their vehicle was well-maintained and had an up-to-date MOT, but how many home owners routinely check their houses for maintenance issues?
-Routine maintenance is just as important in the home, and making regular checks can help to keep things under control – and also ensure that you stay protected by your home insurance.
+Routine maintenance is just as important in the home, and making regular checks can prevent your home from being a ticking bomb and keep things under control – while ensuring that you stay protected by your home insurance.

 - 75% of home owners have had maintenance issues;